Running a pension scheme

 The FCA regulates the sale and marketing of all stakeholder pension schemes and all personal pension schemes, including group personal pensions and self-invested schemes (SIPPs).
 The FCA authorises firms that provide and operate schemes and also regulates firms that give advice to consumers about these schemes.

 Although the Pensions Regulator regulates occupational pension schemes, the FCA regulates firms which provide investments and investment services to these schemes, such as investment managers who sell pension products.
-Find out about the FCA's approach to regulating pensions and retirement income.
+See MoneyHelper's guidance on pensions and retirement income.

 How pension schemes are regulated